What is a brass core chip?

 As to what that action should be, if the board concurs with my conclusion that Mel knowingly violated paragraph 6 of the Code of Ethics, it appears that the only appropriate action would be expulsion from the club and prohibition from all club activities.

-I also recommend that, once a final determination is made, this report and the board's action thereon be provided to Mel and thereafter made public by posting on the CC&GTCC Bulletin Board and publishing in the Casino Chip & Token News.
+I also recommend that, once a final determination is made, this report and the board's action thereon be provided to Mel and thereafter made public by posting on the CCA Bulletin Board and publishing in the Casino Chip & Token News.

 A club member came forward after Jim Reilly’s report had been submitted to the Board.
 This member, referred to as Confidential Club Member, (who wishes to remain anonymous, but whose identity is known to both Jim Reilly and Nate Pincus) has provided corroborating information that substantiates Dave Whalen’s version.